top of page

 The verb 'confound' has an intriguing etymology rooted in Latin and Old French.
 It can be traced back to the Latin word 'confundere,' which is a combination of 'con,' meaning 'together,' and 'fundere,' meaning 'to pour' or 'to melt.'
 In its original Latin usage, 'confundere' referred to the act of mixing different substances together, akin to pouring them into a common mass.
 This notion of mixing or blending was later extended metaphorically to describe the act of causing confusion or perplexity.
 As the term transitioned into Old French and then into English, 'confound' retained its association with the idea of mixing or blending things together in a way that leads to bewilderment or confusion.
 Therefore, when we say something is 'confounding,' we are invoking its historical connection to the mingling of elements and the resulting state of perplexity or bewilderment.

-Find the meaning of confound
+Quiz: Find the meaning of the verb confound:

 Try Again!